-- Distribute cargo evenly on the floor of the cargo area, placing the heaviest items on the bottom and as far forward as possible.
-Tie down items that could be thrown about the vehicle during a crash or sudden stop. - Do not place items on the cargo area cover, or stack objects higher than the top of the back seat.
-They could block your view and be thrown about the vehicle during a crash or sudden stop. - If you carry large items that prevent you from closing the hatch, exhaust gas can enter the passenger area.
-To avoid the possibility of carbon monoxide poisoning, follow the instructions on page 47.
+- Distribute cargo evenly on the floor of the cargo area, placing the heaviest items on the bottom and as far forward as possible. - If you fold down the back seat, tie down items that could be thrown about the vehicle during a crash or sudden stop. - Do not place items on the cargo area cover, or stack objects higher than the top of the back seat.
+They could block your view and be thrown about the vehicle during a crash or sudden stop.

+• If you carry large items that prevent you from closing the hatch, exhaust gas can enter the passenger area.
+To avoid the possibility of carbon monoxide poisoning, follow the instructions on page 45.